-There has previously been created a Reserve Fund to be used to finally retire or to pay when due debt service on designated Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Sinking Fund are insufficient.
+A Reserve Fund has previously been created to be used to finally retire or to pay when due debt service on designated Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Sinking Fund are insufficient.
 The Resolution provides that so long as the market value of the money and investments in the Reserve Fund, or any account therein, are not less than a "Required Amount" equal to the average annual principal and interest requirements of the Parity Bonds and Additional Bonds secured by a Reserve Fund, no deposit to the Reserve Fund is required.
-Upon the issuance of the Bonds, the Authority will deposit Bond proceeds in an amount required to fully fund the Reserve Fund to the Required Amount (see "SELECTED PROVISIONS OF THE RESOLUTION" for additional details on the Reserve Fund).
+Upon the issuance of the Bonds, the Reserve Fund contains the Required Amount without requiring a deposit of Bond proceeds (see "PLAN OF FINANCING - Sources and Uses of Bond Proceeds" and "SELECTED PROVISIONS OF THE RESOLUTION" for additional details regarding the Reserve Fund).